fairooos/License-plate-recognition/README.md

 ## 🔍 Overview

 This project performs automatic vehicle and number plate detection using YOLOv8, SORT for object tracking, and EasyOCR for text recognition.
-It processes video input, tracks vehicles, detects license plates, and overlays recognized plate numbers onto the output video.
+It processes video input, tracks vehicles, detects license plates, and overlays recognized plate numbers onto the output video

 ---